 Lying on a red-checked blanket in a field threaded with vines is about as romantic as it gets.
-You can ask Miss Mays Picnics to put together a luxurious styled spread with one of the Hunter Valley wineries it partners with.
+You can ask Miss Mays Picnics to put together a luxuriously styled spread with one of the Hunter Valley wineries it partners with.

 You can also forage for ingredients yourself at foodie pit stops such as Lovedale Smokehouse Gourmet Pantry, the Hunter Valley Smelly Deli, Pukara Estate Pokolbin, Binnorie Dairy Cheese and Tinkler Fresh Seasonal Produce.

-Those keen on self-catering can plonk down at one of various vineyards that have BBQ facilities, too.
+Those keen on self-catering can plonk down at one of the various vineyards that have BBQ facilities, too.
 See winecountry.com.au for inspiration.